 MATE is a fork of GNOME 2.
 It provides an intuitive and attractive desktop environment using traditional metaphors for Linux and other Unix-like operating systems.

 MATE is under active development to add support for new technologies while preserving a traditional desktop experience.
-See the Roadmap or Stefano's presentation at the OpenSUSE conference to find out more about how MATE has evolved and what is planned for the future.
+See the Roadmap or Stefano's presentation at FOSDEM 2014 to find out more about how MATE has evolved and what is planned for the future.
 The MATE Manifesto outlines some of the principles that guide the project.